Santina M

 2. What does a faint line mean?

-• A faint line may still indicate a positive result.
+• A faint line may still indicate a positive pregnancy test result.
 It could simply mean that the hCG level is still quite low.

 3. Can medication affect my test results?